chingu-voyage4/CodeStories/README.md

 #### As a Guest User I can:

+* See a landing page with:
+  - > Navbar containing:
+      - a button to navigate to stories page
+      - a search bar to search stories
+      - Login & signup
+  - > Few stories and a link to navigate to stories page
+  - > Footer with Links to:
+     - About page
+     - Terms / Privacy page
+     - Team
+     - Github Repo
+     - Contact (form)

+* Stories page where I can:
-* Browse through the stories list through different tabs - Hot, Newest, Most viewed, Tag labels, etc
+  - > Browse through the stories list through different tabs - Hot, Newest, Most viewed, Tag labels, etc
+  - > Search for stories in the search box
+  - > Use advanced filter to Search by tags, author, etc
-* I can read and share a story on Twitter, facebook, Slack and copy link to story to paste anywhere.
+* I can read and share a story on Twitter, facebook, Slack and copy link to story to paste anywhere else.
-* Search for stories in the search box
-* Use advanced filter to Search by tags, author, etc
+* View an authors' public profile consisting of
+  - > Their avatar and short bio
+  - > List of stories written by them
-* Create an account (signup) or signin to an existing account
+* Create an account (signup) or signin to an existing account through:
+  - > Username & password
+  - > Using Google
+  - > Github
+  - > Twitter

 #### As a logged in User, I can:

 In addition to all the above (Guest user cases)
+* Navbar button changes from Login/signup to button to create a New Post and link to go to my profile.
 * Bookmark (Save) stories to read later
-* Upvote (Kudos) stories that I like
+* Upvote (Kudos points) stories that I like
 * Create new story
 * Edit and delete my stories
 * Create, edit and delete drafts
 * Comment on stories
 * Edit & delete my comments
+* Edit and update my profile details -
+  - > Profile picture,
+  - > short bio,
-* Edit and update my profile details - Profile picture, short bio, links to other social media, portfolio, etc
+  - > links to other social media, portfolio, etc
+  - > See list of stories written by me
+  - > See list of my drafts
+  - > See my read history
+  - > See statistics of my posts
+  - > See my bookmarks

 ## Development side